murribu/wcsb/src/notes/meetings.2024-05-20.md

 ## Title IX

 By my count, there were 7 folks who spoke during public comment in support of the change to Title IX, encouraging our board to remain in compliance with it, including the recent changes.
+Several of these speakers were wearing [[organizations.Wilco Iris]] shirts.

 Three people spoke against the recent changes, citing the many states (including TN) that are suing the federal government to retract these changes.
-One speaker was wearing a [[organizations.Moms For Liberty]] shirt.
+One speaker was wearing a [[organizations.MomsForLiberty]] shirt.

 [[Mr. Golden|people.admin.Jason Golden]] said, "we're at the study stage," regarding this topic.